basarat/demo-typestyle/01-intro/script.md

 # Add type safety to CSS using TypeStyle

 > TypeStyle is the only current CSS in JS solution that is designed with TypeSafety and TypeScript developer ergonomics in mind.

-In this lesson we will show how easy it is to setup with zero configuration and also demonstrate its UI framework agnostic nature.
+> In this lesson we will show how easy it is to setup with zero configuration and also demonstrate its UI framework agnostic nature.
+We will also show how to integrate it with your application framework of choice using ReactJS as an example

 (Show `webpack.config.js`)
 Here we have a bare bones webpack application setup for TypeScript.